apify/actor-whitepaper/README.md

   so no point to have `apify actor:publish` and `apify dataset:publish`.
   E.g. the "actor" prefix should be used whenever it's related to a specific actor run, or maybe when you're inside of the run.
+- How to show progress of actor run?
+Probably live view is best way to go!

 ## Introduction